-According to the U.S. Census, in 2010 an estimated 56.7 million Americans had a disability.
+According to Disability Statistics from the 2013 American Community Survey, in 2013 an estimated 12.6 percent of Americans had a disability.
 For these millions of people and their families, rigorous research has the potential to improve their lives by shaping new technology, improving services, and expanding their decision-making options.
 SEDL works to improve the quality, relevance, and use of disability and rehabilitation research and services.

 Wildwood Employment Services for Individuals on the Autism Spectrum

 Meet Glenn.
 He has a diagnosis on the autism spectrum and is a consumer of the Wildwood Programs' Employment Services.
 Nearing graduation from high school, Glenn began participating in vocational trials with different businesses.
 He was especially successful as a dishwasher in a family-owned restaurant and was offered a part-time position.
 Glenn really liked the staff, as they did him.
 But after a few years, a change in management led to a more chaotic workplace and anxiety for Glenn.
 With intensive on-the-job training from Wildwood, along with support from his residential manager, aunt, and a family friend, Glenn was able to secure a job at Panera Bread.
 The support he received enabled him to make the transition with few difficulties.
 Mike, the general manager at Panera, provides Glenn with clear directions, compliments when due, and corrective instruction as warranted.
 The sense of achievement and pride is clear in the way Glenn does his job.

 Wildwood is one of several exemplary employment programs for individuals on the autism spectrum that SEDL has identified.
 Read more